 A college-aged Jain has said this: “Like any immigrant community, we Jain Americans are fighting to sustain our identity, walking carefully along the rim of the mythical cauldron of the melting pot.
 We won’t fall in, and our elders are taking great pains (or joys, as the case may be) to ensure that the next generation, my generation, doesn’t either.”

-In India, Jain young people most often live in religiously saturated environments, allowing them to acquire through daily life knowledge of their religion from the monks, temples, texts, and people that surround them.
-This general, cultural education, along with the assurance of readily available resources to which young people can always turn with new questions, together provide an adequate grounding in the Jain religion.
+In India, Jain young people most often live in religiously saturated environments, allowing them to acquire knowledge of their religion through daily life by interacting with the monks, temples, texts, and people that surround them.
+This general cultural education, along with the assurance of readily available resources to which young people can always turn with new questions, together provide an adequate grounding in the Jain religion.
 The environment for American Jains, by comparison, is religiously dilute.
-Here Jains are spread too thinly to provide young people with the Jain environment necessary to sustain such “education by osmosis.”
+Here Jains are spread too thinly to provide young people with the Jain environment necessary to sustain such education by osmosis.
 In addition, the assurance of accessible resources is replaced by the formidable barriers of language and distance.
 Even when leading Jain teachers come from India, the language and context out of which they speak is distant from the experience of second-generation American Jains.

 Jain communities nationwide have responded to this dilemma with deliberate, structured, pathshala programs.
 The word pathshala, which literally means “learning place,” is traditionally used to describe the religious classes, conducted by local gurus, that make up the only formal Jain education in India.
 These classes primarily consist of sutra and mantra memorization and provide a supplement to the osmosis approach.
 The American pathshala, however, is an exciting reincarnation of this age-old institution.